Variant Creutzfeldt Jakob Disease

 - Electroencephalogram (EEG) to record the electrical activity of the brain

-- Lumbar puncture—to evaluate the cerebrospinal fluid that protects the brian and spinal cord
+- to test the fluid that protects the brain and spinal cord

 - MRI scan